 By construction of the modulation picture, the residual RresGresBres has a mean value close to one, and this independently from the image content.
 As a consequence, all images, dark or bright, will lead to a residual with roughly the same mid brightness.
 Obviously, this breaks the consistency with the original video.
 To solve this issue, the LBD signal is modulated such that bright scenes look bright, and dark scenes look dark on the LBD video sequence.
 The intensity modulation is directly applied to the luminance map Lfit before determination of the weights ai’s by the stabilized LMS process.
 This consists in the following operation:

-Lfit,mod = cf Lfit
+Lfit,mod = cf Lfit/E(Lfit)

 where the factor cf is adjusted based on the mean value of the luminance E(Lfit).
-Typically cf is set to 0.6 * E(Lfit) to 0.8 * E(Lfit).
+Typically cf is proportional to (E(Lfit))1/2 .

 Parametric tone mapping